 A: It’s organic, sustainable and beautiful.
 There aren’t many people in the world that wouldn’t reach out and touch a nicely shaped and sanded table, stool lamp or any item, which is made from wood.
 It’s like an instinct and it’s a joy to work with, revealing hidden swirls of grains that are suddenly shown when the finish is applied.
-The finish is important too, we don’t go with heavy varnish that blocks that touch but opt for finish that sinks into the wood so that we can still feel it or even no finish but sanded super smooth.
+The finish is important too, we don’t go with a heavy varnish that blocks that touch but opt for a finish that sinks into the wood so that we can still feel it or even no finish but sanded super smooth.

 Q: Tell me about your bespoke service.